Welcome to the Advanced R3 workshop!

 🚶♀️🚶♂️ If code for a paper was audited, how confident are you that the results could be reproduced exactly?

-🚶♀️🚶♂️ How many of you work mostly on your own in your project(s)?
+🚶♀️🚶♂️ How often do you work on your own in your project(s)?

-🚶♀️🚶♂️ How easy is it to collaborate with others on your project(s)?
+🚶♀️🚶♂️ How easy is it for others to collaborate on your project(s)?

 🚶♀️🚶♂️ How many of you want to work more closely or collaboratively with others?